 4 Steps to Take Before Optimizing ROI

-Before you test out ways to increase ROI, make sure you’re measuring and tracking ROI correctly.
+Before you test out ways to increase social media ROI, make sure you’re measuring and tracking ROI correctly.
 Follow the steps below to get started.

 1. Set up tools to measure ROI